jeyofdev/helper-class-Collection/README.md

-# A simple class that allows to manipulate array
+# A class that allows to manipulate an array simply

 <a name="index_block"></a>